jrouaix/dotnet-rename/README.md

 An attemp to fill the need for https://github.com/dotnet/project-system/issues/3511

+### Warning /!\

+This tool can fail !
+It has no atomic/transactional behavior so it can leave a big mess in your project/solution if it fails in the middle of a rename.
+It's by design !

+**BEFORE USING IT** : commit your work !

 ### Installation

 Installation is very easy.
 Just run this command and the tool will be installed.